 The mattress must be turned around every six months so that the top portion where the head rests takes the place of the bottom portion.
 In addition it must be flipped over every six months or less to revive its materials.
 In double mattresses the seam of the internal covers must always face upward.
 The mattress must not be exposed to the sun without cover because sunlight causes natural latex to depolymerize and decompose.
 In addition, it must be protected from water, sweat, or any other liquid.
 If it must be stored, it is highly recommended to be placed on one of its long sides (horizontally and evenly never on the side).
 Never place the mattress upright, on its short side, because it wears out the materials.
 For more maintenance tips see our Sleep System Manual, the 4-Layer Manual, and the maintenance video

 The mattress should be placed on a base that allows ventilation.
-The slats that support the mattress must be straight, stable and 2cm (0.8 in.) thick with a distance of 5-7cm (2-2.7 in.) between them.
-It’s not recommended to put the mattress on large wooden boards that have no gaps between them, as it will not be adequately ventilated.
-The mattress should never be placed on flat surfaces, thick fabrics or plastic bags, as these stop the ventilation.
+The slats that support the mattress is suggested to be straight, stable and 2cm (0.8 in.) thick with a distance of 5-7cm (2-2.7 in.) between them.
+It’s not recommended to put the mattress on large wooden boards that have no gaps between them as it will not be adequately ventilated.
+The mattress should never be placed on flat surfaces, thick fabrics, or plastic bags, as these stop the ventilation.

-They can be washed in the washing machine at 40 C, without spin dry and dried in a well ventilated space away from direct sunlight.
+They can be washed in the washing machine at 40°C (104°F) without spin dry and dried in a well-ventilated space away from direct sunlight.
 In addition, it is recommended before they are completely dry to be stretched so that to minimize the possibilities of shrinking.